 Change in population resulting from deaths

-Deaths that are registered in England and Wales between 1 July of the previous year and 30 June of the current year are subtracted from the population by sex, age and local authority of usual residence.
+In the standard full-year method, deaths that are registered in England and Wales between 1 July of the previous year and 30 June of the current year are subtracted from the population by sex, age and local authority of usual residence.

 Deaths data are obtained from the Civil Registration System administered by the Office for National Statistics (ONS).
 The data are supplied by sex, age and local authority of usual residence in England and Wales.
 To be consistent with the mid-year reference date, we adjust age at death to 30 June.